bazc-io/baz-test-collection/README.md

 6. Verify the result in the generated **report.csv** file.

  Take it for a spin and open an issue or PR!
-You can reach out to dev@bazc.io for any assistance.
+You can also reach out to dev@bazc.io for any assistance.